cloud-bulldozer/benchmark-operator/README.md

 un-block it.
 The benchmarks mentioned above that state `Used` for Reconciliation, no longer have this issue.

 # E2E tests
-Benchmark-operator includes a series of end 2 end tests that can be triggered in local. https://github.com/rsevilla87/ripsaw/blob/master/docs/e2e-ci.md#running-in-local
+Benchmark-operator includes a series of end 2 end tests that can be triggered in local.
+More info in the [documentation.](docs/e2e-ci.md#running-in-local)

 ## Optional workload images
 Optional locations for workload images can now be added easily without the need to rebuild the operator.